kiba/Writings/atg/chp2_aftermath.md

 "How's class?"
 O'Neill asked.

-"Most excellent.
+"Excellent as usual.
 Normal and routine," Teal'c appraised.
 "A Jaffa warrior is very difficult take on in melee combat, but I believed some of my students now have a fighting chance to stay alive."

 O'Neill smiled.
 "I am glad we aren't totally outmuscled in that department.
 We're going to go to a diner nearby for lunch.
 Want to come with us?"